davecan/Sane/README.md

 }
 ```

-`quit` immediately halts execution. `die "some message"` halts execution and outputs an "some message" to the screen.
+`quit` immediately halts execution. `die "some message"` halts execution and outputs an "some message" to the screen. `trace "text"`
+and `comment "text"` both write HTML comments containing "text", useful for tracing behind the scenes without disrupting layout.

 ### Rails-style "Flash" Messages